w3c/wai-quick-start/source/writing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Expand all acronyms on their first use
+## Expand all abbrs on their first use

-When first used on a page, ensure that acronyms are fully expanded.
-Follow the expansion with the acronym.
-Some extremely common acronyms may be better known than the expanded form, for example, BBC, or HTML.
-In such cases, an expansion may not be necessary, although avoid assuming internal organizational acronyms are as well known.
+When first used on a page, ensure that abbrs are fully expanded.
+Follow the expansion with the abbr.
+Some extremely common abbrs may be better known than the expanded form, for example, BBC, or HTML.
+In such cases, an expansion may not be necessary, although avoid assuming internal organizational abbrs are as well known.

 {::nomarkdown}
 <%= example %>
 {:/}

 [...
-Simple example of paragraph with acronym presented twice, first with it expanded second using &lt;acronym&gt; ...]
+Simple example of paragraph with abbr presented twice, first with it expanded second using &lt;abbr&gt; ...]

 {::nomarkdown}
 <%= example :end %>